 1/2 cup (10 cl) crème fraîche, heavy cream or sour cream

-Wash the berries and combine them in a bowl with the sugar and cinnamon.
+Wash the berries.
+Combine in a bowl with 3 tbsp. sugar and the cinnamon.
 Mix gently.

 Cut the butter into small pieces.
 Place in a separate bowl.
 Add 2 tbsp. sugar and cut in using two knives.
 Add the flour, cut in with the knives, then go in with your hands for the final blending.
 If the crumble is too sticky, add a little more flour.
 It should be be coarser than sand, but without too many big lumps.

 Butter an 8-9 inch (20-24 cm) cake or pie pan.
 Add the berries, then scatter the crumble on top, covering the entire surface.